Develop new modes of expression

 Challenge traditional confines

-Our two undergraduate degree programs introduce students to a spectrum of methods and people with many different passions.
+Our three undergraduate degree programs introduce students to a spectrum of methods and people with many different passions.
 We regularly challenge and break through the narrow confines of traditional art history, literature, and representation.
 Students learn to harness their interdisciplinary education at CCA to develop their individual voices and engage with the world in responsible, ethical ways.

 Shape your interests into a polished manuscript